As one of our most popular articles we have updated this for 2016.

 Make sure the business you hire has public liability insurance

-Any business that has visitors to its premises or involves work on client sites needs public liability insurance.
-You should ask to see a company's insurance schedule and documentation before taking them on.
+Any business that has visitors to its premises or involves work on client sites could need public liability insurance.
+You should ask to see a company’s insurance schedule and documentation before taking them on.

 Other types of insurance you may wish a business to have